Prince Samuel Adedoyin

-Prince (Chief) Samuel Adedoyin (born 4 December 1935) is a Nigerian industrialist and philanthropist.
-He is the founder and chairman of the Doyin Group of Companies, a conglomerate with stakes in manufacturing, real estate, banking, hospitality, and energy.
+Prince (Chief) Samuel Adedoyin OFR (born 4 December 1935) is a Nigerian industrialist and philanthropist.
+He is the founder and chairman of the Doyin Group of Companies, a conglomerate with stakes in manufacturing, real estate, banking, agriculture, pharmaceuticals, and energy.

 Early life and education

-Adedoyin was born in Lagos, Nigeria, and is originally from Agbamu, Kwara State.
-He was born to Solomon Adedoyin Olaosebikan and wife Rachel Oni, who were both farmers, while his mother was also an aso-oke weaver.
-He completed his education up to Standard Four before pursuing a career in business beginning in 1950.
+Adedoyin was born in Lagos State, Nigeria, and is originally from Agbamu, Kwara State.
+He was born to Solomon Adedoyin Olaosebikan and Rachel Oni, who were both farmers, while his mother was also an aso-oke weaver.
+He completed his education up to Standard Four and began his business career in 1950.”

 Career

 Adedoyin began his business career as a trader and later expanded into other sectors.
 In 1968, he established the Doyin Group of Companies, which includes: